Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: Introduction

 where $ f^{d}_{2} $ = $ d \overline d $, $ f^{u}_{2} $ = $ u \overline u $, $ f^{s}_{2} $ = $ s\overline s $ .
 Moreover, it is also found that the mixing angle $ \theta_ {f_{2}} $ = $ 7.8 ^{\circ}$~\cite{Li:2000zb} and $ (9 \pm 1)^{\circ} $~\cite{Li:2002mi}.

-This paper is organized as follows.
-In Sect.\ref{sec:pert}, the theoretical framework of the pQCD and the wave functions involved in our calculation for the $B^{0}_{s} \rightarrow \ TT $ decays are described, and the helicity amplitudes are collected in Sect.\ref{sec:amp}.
-The numerical results and discussions are given in Sect.\ref{sec:numer}.
-The main contents of Sect.\ref{sec:summary} are a summary of this work.
-And the explicit formulas of all the helicity amplitudes are presented in the Appendix.
+This paper is structured as follows: In Sec. \ref{sec:pert}, we expound upon the theoretical underpinnings of the perturbative QCD (pQCD) framework and elaborate upon the wave functions integral to our calculation for the $B^{0}_{s} \rightarrow \ TT $ decays.
+Section \ref{sec:amp} assembles the helicity amplitudes.
+Subsequently, in Sec. \ref{sec:numer}, we present the numerical results and engage in discussions.
+The key content of Sec. \ref{sec:summary} comprises a summarization of the principal contributions of this study.
+Finally, the explicit formulations of all the helicity amplitudes are provided in the Appendix for reference.